vkotu/Frontend-DD-Project-master/README.md

-# DoorDash Frontend Interview Project
-* TLDR: *Build a chat app with real APIs*
-* Time: *3hr - 6hrs*
-* Allowed tools & frameworks: *anything*
-* Show us what you got!

 ## Howdy! 👋

-This is the frontend interview project for DoorDash!
-We're going to ask you to build something with whatever tools you want, whatever language you want, or whatever.
+!We're going to ask you to build something with whatever tools you want, whatever language you want, or whatever.

 If you want to keep it vanilla, that's fine—this should take you 2/3 hours with jQuery, plain ol' HTML and CSS.
 If you want to use other tools, (like Angular, React, Vue, Ember) that's fine too—*just make sure you have enough documentation for us to be able to build and run the app*.
 We just want you to build something that's maintainable, testable, and that you're proud of.